Expressing the imponderable with utmost precision

 When I describe the transformations of space that are observed in Broadway Boogie Woogie, I speak of lines, squares, and larger areas of color:

-As I proceed in describing the different parts that make up the whole I cannot help but separate each individual part from the rest.
+As I proceed in describing the different parts that make up the whole I cannot help but separate individual parts from the rest.
 In reality, the geometry of the painting is an uninterrupted whole.

-It is not the small square that do this or that but, rather, the same space that manifests itself here in the form of a line and there in the form of a square, now as infinite space and now as finite space.
-A space that with the straight lines manifests itself as a dynamic structure which then concentrates and reaches a more stable condition with the planes of color and then reopens and expands again.
+It is not the small square that do this or that but, rather, the same space that manifests itself here in the form of a line and there in the form of a square, i.e., now as infinite and now as finite space.
+A space that with the straight lines and small squares manifests itself as a dynamic structure which progressively concentrates into a more stable condition with larger planes and then reopens to expand again.

-In certain areas of that space the squares or the larger color planes stretch, produce or transform, but we could say that they are stretched, produced, transformed by the continuum of which they are part.
+In certain areas of the composition the small squares as well as some planes stretch, produce or transform, but we could say that they are stretched, produced, transformed by the continuum of which they are part of.

 Agent, action and thing acted upon

-The space is not a given empty space; it does not pre-exist to its parts which eventually fill it up; Neoplastic space is rather a unique dynamic entity that signals its becoming now through lines and now through squares or planes.
+The space is not a given empty space that pre-exist to its parts which eventually fill it up; Neoplastic space is rather a unique dynamic entity that signals its becoming now through dynamic lines and small squares and now through relatively permanent larger planes.

 In Broadway Boogie Woogie the agent, the action and the thing acted upon are a single, inseparable process, a symbol of the vital energy that envelops, penetrates and flows from one entity to another and between all individuals and all natural forms in a single and immeasurable overall design that human thought can never represent if not by dividing and separating one thing from another.
 It is a continuum in which every entity acting at one point is simultaneously acted upon by other entities.
-By necessity we isolate, divide and measure fragments of the whole by talking about causes and effects, subject and object, before and after, here and there.
+By necessity we isolate, divide and measure fragments of the whole by talking about here and there, before and after, causes and effects, subject and object.

 Cause and effect

-In Broadway Boogie Woogie cause and effect are two aspects of the same process and we should always say, as certain Japanese sages say, that it is not the writer who writes the book, but that book “writes itself” through the writer.
+In Broadway Boogie Woogie cause and effect are two aspects of the same process and we should always say, as certain Japanese sages say, that it is not the writer who writes the book, but the book that writes itself through the writer.

 In everyday life we believe we respond to our intentions and it is true; but if we could observe things from another point of view, we would realize that our intentions do not always depend exclusively on our will.
-At the level of everyday life, each individual and his or her experiences appear to be unique facts, thought and willed autonomously and independently but, from another point of view, all individuals and their continuous interaction turns out to be one flow of interconnected events that inscrutably influence each other.
+At the level of everyday life, each individual experience appears to be thought and willed autonomously and independently but, from another point of view, all individuals and their continuous interaction turns out to be one flow of interconnected events that inscrutably influence each other.

 An infinite process